Global Education

 1. See curiosity and global learning in action.

-In Malaysia, a team of young entrepreneurs were driven by their curiosity about the frequency of flash floods and the role that recycling plays in preventing drainage clogs and climate change.
+In Malaysia, a team of young entrepreneurs were driven by their curiosity about the frequency of flash floods and the role that recycling plays in preventing drainage clogs and environmental issues.
 This curiosity led them on a journey that connected them with leaders in their community—leaders who helped them start their own social enterprise where they created effective recycling processes that diverted 90 kilograms of ceramic waste.

 This example may seem like too much for a school classroom, but Participate Learning partner schools are implementing similar action-driven projects every day.
 In Oxford, North Carolina, a class of elementary students became curious when they noticed the amount of uneaten food in their cafeteria.
 Where does this food go?
 This simple question led to an exploration of food waste both in their local school and around the world.
 As a result, students engaged in a class project to take action to reduce the food waste at West Oxford Elementary, one of Participate Learning’s Global Leaders schools.